Autoregressive Networks

 {\bf A final remark}.
 We proposed in this paper a simple AR(1) setting to represent the dynamic dependence in network data explicitly.
 It also facilitates easy inference such as the maximum likelihood estimation and model diagnostic checking.
 A new class of dynamic stochastic block models illustrates the usefulness of the setting in handling more complex underlying structures including structure breaks due to change points.

 It is conceivable to construct AR($p$) or even ARMA network models following the similar lines.
-However a more fertile exploration is perhaps to extend the setting for non-Erd\"os-Renyi networks, incorporating in the model some stylized features of network data such as {\sl transitivity, homophily}.
+However a more fertile exploration is perhaps to extend the setting for the networks with dependent edges, incorporating in the model some stylized features of network data such as {\sl transitivity, homophily}.
 The development in this direction will be reported in a follow-up paper.
 On the other hand, dynamic networks with weighted edges may be treated as matrix time series for which effective modelling procedures have been developed based on various tensor decompositions \citep{wlc19, chy20}.

 \begin{singlespace} \end{singlespace}